brimdata/super/book/src/super-sql/syntax/pipe-symbol.md

 ## Pipe Symbol

+TODO: fix this.  "extend" is not a reserved keyword and to provide full backward compat with SQL expressions the pipe operator names must be usable in expressions without having to escape them... this isn't a problem because keywords are allowed as identifiers and the PEG parser disambiguites with | char because we don't have bitwise or. if you want to use a bitwise OR at the end of a pipe, just use the |> character when you get to the next pipeline operator.
+So reposition as Google analysis is legit but maybe there's a simpler solution?

 In SuperSQL, you can use one of two symbols to separate pipeline operators: `|` or `|>`.

 It's usually better to have just one way of doing things, especially when it comes